 You can calculate it considering different tracking periods: monthly, weekly, or daily.

-The customer retention rate should be a relevant SaaS metric to keep on your dashboard.
-CRR measures the percentage of active customers who continue to use the service over a specific period.
+The customer retention rate is of the most relevant SaaS analytics to keep on your dashboard.
+In fact, CRR measures the percentage of active customers who continue to use the service over a specific period.

 All enterprises aim to deliver services that develop affinity among their clients so that they keep on using them.
 A high CRR indicates that customers are satisfied, engaged, and remain loyal to the product.
 It also means you can focus on preserving existing users instead of attracting new ones.